SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You will find four San Francisco rental car companies near Union Square.
 Here is where you will find them.

-Hertz, Westin St. Francis: Right across the street from Union Square, you will find a Hertz location.
+Hertz, Westin St. Francis: You will find a Hertz location directly across the street from Union Square.
 It's inside the Westin St. Francis at 335 Powell Street.
-This location is only open from 7am to 3pm daily.
+This location is only open from 9 am to noon and 1 pm to 3 pm daily.

 Thrifty Car Rental: About three blocks away from Union Square is another San Francisco rental car agency, Thrifty.
-They are at 350 O'Farrel Street and are open daily from 7am to 6pm.
+They are at 364 O'Farrell Street and are open Monday to Friday from 7 am to 5 pm.
+They are open from 7 am to 3 pm on Saturdays and Sundays.

 Rental Cars Near Downtown

-In addition to the list above, there is also one San Francisco rental car company closer to the downtown/Financial district.
+In addition to the list above, there is also one San Francisco rental car company close to the downtown/Financial district.

-Budget Car Rental: You will find them at 5 The Embarcadero.
-They are open on Monday - Friday from 7:30pm to 5pm and on Saturday and Sunday they are only open from 8am to 1pm.
+Budget Car Rental: You will find them at 5 Embarcadero Center.
+They are open from 8 am to 5 pm on Monday to Friday, but on Saturday and Sunday, they are only open from 8 am to 4 pm.

 San Francisco Rental Car: Fisherman's Wharf